Gurubase/gurubase-widget/README.md

 - `name`: Change the name displayed in the widget.
 - `buttonText`: Change the text displayed on the chat button.
 - `margins`: Change the margins of the chat button.
+- `lightMode`: Change the mode of the widget.

 #### Examples